Blog

 This includes proving that your spinal cord was injured because of another’s negligence and that the injury was not due to a preexisting condition from before the car crash.
 The at-fault party’s insurance company will do whatever it takes to minimize their liability to avoid paying fair compensation.

-Our experienced vehicle accident lawyers in Maryland know what it takes to validate car crash claims for spinal cord injuries.
+Our experienced vehicle accident lawyers in Baltimore know what it takes to validate car crash claims for spinal cord injuries.
 Schedule a free initial consultation to learn more about your rights and options.

 A spinal cord injury happens when the spinal cord becomes temporarily or permanently damaged.
 A car crash can sometimes cause enough cell damage to the spinal cord the victim suffers serious impairment to the cord’s normal motor, sensory or autonomic function.
 There are two types of spinal cord injuries: